neillturner/kitchen-cloudformation/README.md

 This allow the IP address of each of the servers to be specified as a hostname in the suite definition (see example below).

-So you can deploy and test say a Mongodb High Availability cluster by using cloud formation to create the servers and then converge each of the servers in the cluster amd run tests.
+So you can deploy and test say a Mongodb High Availability cluster by using cloud formation to create the servers and then converge each of the servers in the cluster and run tests.

 WARNING: This is a pre-release version.
 I'm sure the code does not handle all error conditions etc.